 As mentioned earlier, the atomiser was used to nebulise salt solutions.
 Sodium chloride (NaCl) and ammonium sulphate were both used for this purpose.
-Additionally, fresh combustion soot was measured.
+Additionally, fresh combustion soot was 215 measured.
 In Figure 4, the corresponding size distributions for these aerosol types are shown.
 The DMA settings were chosen, to provide the greatest possible size resolution at the smallest particle sizes near the range of the expected cut-off diameters.
 This resulted in a maximum particle mobility size of 138 nm on the upper end.
-Complete particle size distributions were taken from (Weber et al., 2022) for the salts and for the soot.
-Complete particle size distribution for the soot were taken from Weber et al. (2022).
+Complete particle size distributions were taken from (Weber et al., 2022).

-2.3 Data analysis procedure
+220 2.3 Data analysis procedure

-An important aspect of measuring nanometre-sized particles by the DMA technique is the misclassification of larger, multiply charged particles leaving the DMA with the same mobility as the desired-singly charged onesparticles.
+An important aspect of measuring nanometre-sized particles by the DMA technique is the misclassification of larger multiply charged particles leaving the DMA with the same mobility as the desired singly charged ones.
 This effect leads to a notable difference in the counting rate between a condensation particle counter and an aerosol electrometer.
-To address this artefact, the correction procedure introduced by Bundke et al. and later on adapted by Bischof was used (Bundke et al., 2015; Bischof, June 2022)-was-used.
+To address this artefact, the correction procedure introduced by Bundke et al. and later on adapted by Bischof (Bundke et al., 2015; Bischof, 2022) was used.